 How overtime is paid – If it is paid properly

 Do you have questions about how overtime is paid?
-Our Ohio Unpaid Overtime Lawyer hopes this helps.
+Our Ohio Unpaid Overtime Lawyers hope this helps.

 What is overtime?
 Overtime is additional compensation paid to non-exempt employees when they work in excess of 40 hours in any workweek.
 Overtime is to be paid at one and one-half times the employees’ regular rate of pay (this is not always the same thing as the employees’ hourly rate of pay).

-Contact our office for a FREE consultation with a Columbus Ohio Overtime Attorney if you have questions about unpaid overtime wages.
+Contact our office for a FREE consultation with our Columbus Ohio Overtime Attorneys if you have questions about unpaid overtime wages.

 We are here to help you with any issues related to your pay and overtime.
 The FLSA sets forth the minimum requirements that an employer must meet in order to be compensating its employees properly.
 We fight for employees on an individual or class basis for the unpaid overtime wages that they have worked hard to earn.
 If we are able to recover unpaid overtime wages under the FLSA, you may be entitled to the value of the unpaid overtime wages for up to three years, an amount equal to the unpaid overtime wages called liquidated damages, and attorney’s fees, costs, and expenses.
 We believe that employers should be paying employees in excess of the minimum requirements of the FLSA and we regularly take them to task when they fail to meet their obligations.
 Our Columbus Ohio Overtime Lawyers are here to provide you a FREE consultation regarding any questions you have about your wages, pay, or overtime – call us at 1-614-949-1181.